A lot to see in such a small city

 Basel is very proud of its many museums.
 No other European city has so many top museums in such a small space.
 37 square kilometres for almost 40 museums!
 The range of collections presented covers a wide range of interests, but is mainly focussed on fine art.

 A collector’s passion

-The Fondation Beyeler, located just outside the city in Riehen, is the most visited museum in Switzerland and has a significant national and international presence.
+The Fondation Beyeler, located just outside the city in Riehen, has a significant national and international presence.
 Another pioneering museum is the Vitra Design Museum in Weil am Rhein, just over the German border.

 Let’s not forget the many smaller, quaint and often quite humorous museums that harbour real treasures and intriguing little bits and pieces.
 The Pharmaziemuseum (Museum of Pharmacy) of the University of Basel hosts the largest collection of pharmaceutical history – which is often mysterious and sometimes a little gruesome.
 The oldest proven exhibit for medical students is a skeleton dating from 1543.
 It can be seen in the Museum of Anatomy.
 The Cartoon Museum shows collections of satirical drawings and cartoons.
 And the Toy Worlds Museum Basle is home to the world’s largest collection of teddy bears.